RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 There is a single Operator account called `ALLESCTF`.
 If we can impersonate this account, we can promote our own account to operator as well.

 ## But what about this computer thingy?
 The server only has a single mod installed, so it's probably important somehow.
-After joining the server, we find ourselves on a small island, with a computer setup on the shore.
+After joining the server, we find ourselves on a small island, with a computer set up on the shore.
 When examining the computer, I noticed that it contains an [internet card](https://ocdoc.cil.li/item:internet_card).
 The internet component supports both raw TCP sockets, and HTTP requests.
 The catch here is that these TCP sockets will originate **from** the SpongeForge server, and thus will not be shot down by the firewall rules.
 Furthermore, it is also able to connect to any IP on the internet.

 To drive home the point that these sockets are stupidly powerful, people have written actual [FTP servers](https://github.com/Jereq/OC-FTP) and [IRC clients](https://github.com/MightyPirates/OpenComputers/blob/master-MC1.7.10/src/main/resources/assets/opencomputers/loot/irc/usr/bin/irc.lua) using them.